 Mickey and Minnie's Runaway Railway

-This ride, 2020 in the former location of the Great Movie Ride.
-Surprisingly, it’s the first ride at any Disney Park that actually stars Mickey and friends.
-It’s based on the popular Mickey Mouse cartoon shorts.
+This ride opened in 2020 in the former location of the Great Movie Ride.
+Surprisingly, it's the first ride at any Disney Park that stars Mickey and friends.
+It's based on the popular Mickey Mouse cartoon shorts.

-Mickey and Minnie’s Runaway Railway does have a Genie+ line (which was originally only a lightning lane line), and does not have a height requirement.
+Mickey and Minnie's Runaway Railway does have a Lightning Lane and does not have a height requirement.

 Character Greetings at Disney's Hollywood Studios